THE 6 GREAT GENERALS OF QIN

 Battle of Yi Que(293BC):

 As the neighbouring states of Wei and Han saw the powers of Qin rising, they formed an alliance and invaded Qin.
-The Qin armies led by Bai Qi were outnumbered at first but Bai Qi manage turned the armies of Wei and Han against each other, resulting in an broken alliance and a win for Qin.
+The Qin armies led by Bai Qi were outnumbered at first but Bai Qi manage to turn the armies of Wei and Han against each other, resulting in an broken alliance and a win for Qin.
 240,000 soldiers were killed in this battle and the states of Wei and Han were no match for Qin ever since.

 Battles of Yan and Ying(279-278BC):

-Prior to the battle, a Qin-Zhao alliance and both states agreed to not attack each other.
+Prior to the battle, a Qin-Zhao alliance was formed and both states agreed to not attack each other.
 With that, King Zhao Xiang of Qin ordered the invasion of Chu and named Bai Qi the commanding general.
 As the Qin army invaded Chu, the morale of the Chu soldiers decreased and were retreating instead of fighting the Qin soldiers.
 Soon, the Qin army reached the castle of Yan(鄢), the final castle before the capital of Ying(郢).
 Plenty of soldiers were sent to Yan to prevent the Qin soldiers from moving further south into the capital.
 The Qin army then layed siege on Yan but failed to capture the castle.
 As the Qin army was has invaded too far into the vast lands of Chu, the battle must end as soon as possible in fear of reinforcements from other parts of the state.
-Bai Qi then instructed the soldiers to build a dam on the Yi river nearby and direct the stored water into Yan, flooding the castle and drowning the inhabitants.
+Bai Qi then instructed the soldiers to build a dam on the Yi river nearby and directed the stored water into Yan, flooding the castle and drowning the inhabitants.
 With Yan captured, the Qin army continued south towards Ying, the capital of Chu and destroying the Tombs of the Chu Kings along the way.
 King QingXiang of Chu fled Ying towards the east.
 After that, the conquered land became a permanent territory of Qin and Chu was severly weakened.

 However, Bai Qi did not die a hero.
 After the Battle of Chang Ping, the Qin army, led by Wang He, continued east and layed siege on Han Dan, the capital of Zhao.
 Unable to conquer Han Dan, King ZhaoXiang ordered Bai Qi to lead the Qin army again, hoping to destroy Zhao once and for all.
 Bai Qi knew that it was impossible to win the battle and refused to lead the army by using the excuse that he was ill and unable to go to the battlefield.
 By disobeying the orders of the king, he was demoted to a mere soldier and was exiled from the capital of Xian Yang.
 As he was leaving the capital, the king’s messenger delivered a sword to him, hinting that the king wanted him to commit suicide which he promptly did.